MicrosoftDocs/cloud-adoption-framework/docs/scenarios/lamp/moodle/migration-start.md

 - [How to prepare for a Moodle migration](migration-pre.md)
 - [Moodle migration architecture and templates](migration-arch.md)

-After the Azure Resource Manager (ARM) template deployment finishes, sign in to the [Azure portal](https://portal.azure.com/) and locate the resource group you created as part of the deployment process.
-Review the list of newly-created infrastructure resources.
-The created resources look similar to the following image, depending on the ARM template used for deployment.
+After the Azure Resource Manager (ARM) template deployment finishes, sign in to the [Azure portal](https://portal.azure.com/) and go to the resource group you created as part of the deployment process.
+Review the list of newly created infrastructure resources.
+The created resources look similar to the following image, depending on the ARM template you used for deployment.

 ![Screenshot showing infrastructure resources created in the Moodle migration resource group.](images/resource-creation-overview.png)